-Every year I take my boys to the pumpkin patch, stick them in a wheelbarrow to chronicle the season.
+Every year, I take my boys to the pumpkin patch and stick them in a wheelbarrow to chronicle the season.

 I dressed the boys in matching shirts and Baby David in overalls.

-But if I’m honest that day I was a little irritated.
-A lot of things went wrong that day… and on top of that I spent way too much time looking for socks for the boys.
+But if I’m honest, I was a little irritated that day.
+A lot of things went wrong … and on top of that, I spent way too much time looking for socks for the boys.

-When we got to the pumpkin patch, I chose the color of the wheel baroorw with my finished picture in mind.
+When we got to the pumpkin patch, I chose the color of the wheelbarrow with my finished picture in mind.

-I picked out a pumplkin, with the picture in mind, and I arranged the boys in the wheel barrow with the baby in the middle.
-As irritated as I was, and after all my hard work n all I have to do was get them all to look at me and smile at the same time.
+I picked out a pumpkin, with the picture in mind, and I arranged the boys in the wheelbarrow with the baby in the middle all with the picture in mind.
+As irritated as I was, and after all my hard work, all I had to do was get all the boys to look at me and smile at the same time.

-My husband Paul was standing very close to the boys in the wheel barrel.
-And in annoyance I asked him to move out of my “frame”.
+My husband, Paul, was standing very close to the boys in the wheelbarrow.
+And in annoyance, I asked him to move out of my “frame”.
 Y’all don’t know, but Crazy Photographer Mom was in full effect.
-As he tip toed out of the frame I saw that he was trying to tell me something, I didn’t care to ask him either.
-And before he could gather the words to kindly warn me about the wheel barrow.
+As he tip-toed out of the frame, I saw that he was trying to tell me something.
+I didn’t care to ask him either.
+And before Paul could gather the words to kindly warn me about the wheelbarrow, it started to fall.

-It started to fall.
-It began to fall With all three of our boys and a pumpkin in it.
+It began to fall with all three of our boys and a pumpkin in it.